vivinkv6/openai-projects/README.md

 ## Measuring Complexity

 A "complexity measuring" web app is a type of application that uses algorithms to analyze and quantify the complexity of a given text or code.
-The app would be trained on a set of texts or codes that have been labeled as having different levels of complexity, and then use that training to measure the complexity of new texts or codes.